zameljnet/docker-hyperledger-fabric/README.md

 $ HLF_MODE=be make test  # Start a blockchain-explorer to view network info
 ```

-# To Start a Fabric network
+# To Start a Fabric network For DApp

 ```sh
 $ make stop